Scottish mortgage arrears – how can you prevent repossession?

 If negotiations fail and you’re unable to reach an agreement, proceedings may begin to repossess your home.
 Before they apply to the court the lender must send you a ‘calling up notice’ which details the amount owed, and demands its repayment in full within two months.

 Scotland Debt Solutions has extensive dealings with mortgage lenders in Scotland.
 We can advise on your best options and help you navigate your way through a potentially complex situation.
-Call one of our experts to arrange a free initial meeting at one of four offices around Scotland.
+Call one of our experts to arrange a free initial meeting at one of five offices around Scotland.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]